CalebClauson/text-rpg/README.md

 - check their backpack
 - attempt to run from combat

-Combat uses move data loaded from JSON, making it easier to expand behavior without hardcoding every move directly into the interface.
+Combat uses move data loaded from JSON, making it easier to expand move behavior without hardcoding everything directly into the interface.

-## Move Based Combat
+### Move-Based Combat

 Moves are selected through a dedicated attack menu and support multiple effect types.